Skip to main content

 • Check that BYOK is enabled (not disabled) in settings

-• Confirm workspace owner’s plan is Advanced or Enterprise
+• Confirm workspace owner’s plan is Scale, Scale +, or Enterprise

 • Check workspace owner’s credentials are still valid